exploratoria/exploratoria.github.io/cookbook/code-snippet-edit-view/readme.md

 ## Features

 * Open files via OS file open dialog
+* Load files via location.hash from any CORS-enabled source
+* Load file via copy and paste
 * Save edits to local file
 * Update view on demand
-* Load files via location.hash from any CORS-enabled source
-* Load file via copy and paste

 ## Road Map

 * More samples
-* Toggle edit view to full-width
+* Toggle Edit view to full-width
 * Toggle View view to full width
-* Allow you to slide the vertical separation horizontaly
+* Allow you to slide the vertical separation horizontally
 * Prettify the code
 * Tidy the code
-* load files via drag and drop
+* Load files via drag and drop
+* Transition from embedded to full-screen
+	* And back?